 Sample Day 1: Bangkok's oldest corners

 Albeit thronged with tourists, the shimmering pagodas of the Grand Palace and neighboring Wat Pho are must-visits.
-Avoid the crowds by starting early (the gates open at 8 AM)—with a pinch of luck, you’ll have the grounds all to yourself – even if it’s just for a few moments.
+Avoid the crowds by starting early (the gates open at 8 AM)—with a pinch of luck, you’ll have the grounds all to yourself – even if it’s just for a few moments to check out one of the famous floating markets.
 Wat Pho’s traditional massage center is regarded as the Harvard of massage schools, and its students are coveted candidates for high-end spas around the region.
 An expert Thai massage here will only cost you a fraction of their future rates.

 Hop on the Chao Phraya river ferry and alight at the Si Phraya pier in the Bang Rak district.
 Here, old buildings provide new homes for contemporary art galleries like ATT19 and creative hotspots such as restaurant-slash-boutique Warehouse 30.
 Seek out Someday Everyday for a lunch of top-notch Thai curries by Michelin-starred chef David Thompson, then set off northwards to Chinatown, stopping for a coffee at one of the many hip cafes along the way.
 You can seek out Chinatown highlights such as Wat Traimitr, but simply getting lost in the maze of cacophonous alleys and wet markets is just as fun.